FindMySchool LogoFindMySchool

 Open days are published with specific dates across early 2026, with separate primary, secondary, and whole-school events, and booking is handled via an online form.

 For families considering financial support, the bursary page is unusually specific.
-It states that for a September 2026 start there are two partial bursaries available for Reception entry and two partial bursaries for Year 7 entry, and it encourages applications before 15 January 2026.
+For September 2027 entry in Merton, secondary applications close on 31 October 2026 and primary applications close on 15 January 2027.
 It also sets indicative criteria, including a household income guideline for full bursary consideration.

 Practical implication: Liberty Woodland is not a “apply at the last minute” school if you are aiming for bursary consideration.
 Even if places remain in other year groups, bursary timing is clearly signposted.